Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in

-CR being a hadronization process, it increases the number of particles in the system and along with MPI, it helps the system to thermalize.
-However, it is observed that the effective temperature is lower for the CR off case, as compared to the CR on case, which goes in line with the observation that the $p_T$-spectra in CR off cases are harder than the CR on cases.
+CR being a hadronization process, it increases the number of particles in the system, and along with MPI, it helps the system to approach a thermal-like description.
+However, it is observed that the effective temperature is lower for the CR off case, as compared to the CR on case, which goes in line with the observation that the $p_T$-spectra in CR off cases is harder than the CR on cases.
 When CR is off, the pQCD processes stay in the system making the system temperature lower than the case of CR on cases.
 The higher value of q with charged-particle multiplicity indicates that the particle is away from equilibrium in all multiplicity classes.
-Since $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ are heavy particles, their production dynamics are different compared to light flavor particles studied in Ref.~\cite{Khuntia:2018znt, Rath:2019cpe}.
-The chances of equilibrium in the medium are very low for heavy-flavored particles.
+Since $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ are heavy particles, their production dynamics are different compared to light flavor particles studied in Ref.~\cite{Khuntia:2018znt}.
+The chances of equilibrium in the medium are very low for heavy-flavored particles. \\